turris-cz/user-docs/docs/geek/btrfs_turris1x.md

 storage thus it can't be used on an SD card.
 You have to instead manually perform factory reset that is native for other Turris routers.

-If you will run one by the following commands, it will download the medkit from the [HBS branch](../geek/testing.md), import the medkit as the factory snapshot and reset to the factory defaults using the latest version of Turris OS.
+If you will run one by one the following commands, it will download the medkit from the [HBS branch](../geek/testing.md), import the medkit as the factory snapshot and reset to the factory defaults using the latest version of Turris OS.
 Reboot will do its thing that you will boot from the factory image.

 ```
 opkg update